The Care and Feeding of Olive Trees02/09/2015

 If your tree is planted in a lawn area, take care that lawn maintenance practices do not harm the tree.
 Do not allow "Weed and Feed" products to be used within 30 feet of your tree.
 These products are designed to feed lawn grasses and destroy other plants.
 Remember that the roots of any tree extend far beyond the drip-line of the branches.
 Also, do not allow weed-eater operators near your tree.
 Weed-eater operators kill thousands of trees every year by "girding," or removing the bark from the bases of trees.

-Once established, olive trees are among the most drought-resistant trees in the world.
-That does not mean they prefer to suffer for water.
+Once established, olive trees are among the most drought-resistant trees in the world, but porous soils such as Florida sand are very inefficient at retaining moisture; olive trees in sandy soils must be watered often.
 You will have to water sufficiently to get your tree established and thereafter as necessary during dry periods.
 No one can give you a formula for that; you will have to observe and evaluate.
 Low volume spray irrigation can be used effectively, but drip irrigation is of little or no use in sandy soils.

 The only pests we have known to attack olive trees outside of olive producing regions is an armored scale insect.
 It is not common but should be watched for, especially if your site has other species prone to harbor scale insects.
 Inspect the trees by looking under the leaves and in the branch axils for a dark bump the size of a "BB."
 These insects do not move in the adult stage; they attach themselves like barnacles.
 The presence of sooty mold on leaves and bark, or ants crawling on your tree, indicates the presence of scale insects.